eclipse-vertx/vert.x/core_manual_ruby.md

 # WebSockets

-[WebSockets](http://en.wikipedia.org/wiki/WebSocket) are a feature of HTML 5 that allows a full duplex socket-like connection between HTTP servers and HTTP clients (typically browsers).
+[WebSockets](http://en.wikipedia.org/wiki/WebSocket) are a web technology that allows a full duplex socket-like connection between HTTP servers and HTTP clients (typically browsers).

 ## WebSockets on the server